rgrokett/ESP8266_ISSPointer/script/README.md

 testpointer.py  -- Test the Pointer using $ python3 testpointer.py

 To run in background:
-sudo nohup python ./isspointer.py &
+sudo nohup python3 ./isspointer.py &

 See the ESP8266_ISSPointer.pdf document for full details